algirdasc/esp32-tm1628-clock/README.md

 *Note: PIN1 on the clock is furthest from the opening hole.

 I've reused original barrel-type power plug.
 Just keep in mind, that you need to scratch/remove traces to not provide power to original board.
 If your ESP keeps rebooting, it might be too long power cable.
 I had to shorten mine to 30-40cm.
 ESP32 convienently fit on the back of original board with some hot glue.
+Also, AFAIK ESP8266 / Wemos / etc. won't work as it does not have internal RTC.

 # Pictures
 ![Front view.
 Dot on the top left shows WiFi status (blink - connecting, solid - connected)](https://github.com/algirdasc/esp32-tm1628-clock/blob/main/images/PXL_20210718_091041986.jpg?raw=true)